 While it often takes a life-changing experience to strengthen a smoker’s resolve to stop, Vigay-indran reckons that it is better late than never.

-One of the problems we face in the field of smoking cessation is that although we are looking at very shocking numbers – for instance, one billion people die from smoking in a year – smokers don’t think they are going to die.
+One of the problems we face in the field of smoking cessation is that although we are looking at very shocking numbers – for instance, one billion people die from smoking in a year – smokers don’t think they are going to die.- Your choices

 The most successful programmes are those that combine some form of counselling or behavioural therapy with the support of drug therapy.